kavyanjali-karan/kavyanjali-karan/README.md

 ## What These Repositories Demonstrate

-Rather than presenting individual dashboards, each repository focuses on a different part of the Business Intelligence reporting lifecycle.
+Across five flagship repositories, each project focuses on a different stage of the Business Intelligence engineering lifecycle like from data preparation and KPI governance to cloud analytics, semantic modeling, and executive reporting.

 - Designing reporting architectures around business requirements.
 - Transforming operational data into curated analytical datasets.